modiniayyagari/sp2026_opensci_gridtrust/README.md

 2. **ENF Extraction & Correlation**
    - STFT centered on the appropriate nominal frequency (50 or 60 Hz) and harmonics.
-   - ENF estimation via weighted-harmonic approach for each trace.
+   - ENF estimation via the weighted-harmonic approach for each trace.
-   - For every EM trace, computes correlation **r** with every available mains reference in that trial folder.
+   - For every EM trace, compute correlation **r** with every available mains reference in that trial folder.
    - Aggregates pairwise correlations into:
-     - Per-folder lower-triangle correlation matrices.
+     - Per-folder (phase-wise) correlation matrices.
      - Per-grid average correlation matrices and summaries.

 3. **Statistics**